cmills2027/cmills2027/README.md

 - 👋 Hi, I’m Chazifer.
-I'm a undergrad Physics student at UCB
+I'm a undergrad Applied MathMath student at UCB
 - 👀 I’m interested in Physics and finding the perfect cafe :-)
 - 🌱 I’m currently beginning my coding journey and am looking to practice however I can
-- 😄 Pronouns: He/Him! 🏳️‍⚧️
+- 😄 Pronouns: He/They! 🏳️‍⚧️

 <!---